edwardrixon/comic-reader-web/Readme.md

 Clone the repository and cd into it.

-Edit the docker-compose.yml file, replacing /local/path/that/has/your/comics/ with the path to your comics directory.
+Create a file called docker-compose.yml using the template below, replacing /local/path/that/has/your/comics/ with the path to your comics directory.

 ```
 version: '3.7'